braintree/braintree-ios-drop-in/README.md

 #### Dynamic Type

 Dynamic type is enabled by default for both system and custom fonts.
-We strongly encourage you to leave this feature on, but if you need to disable it, you may do so by setting `disableDynamicType` to `true` on `BTDropInUICustomization`.
+We strongly encourage you to leave this feature on, but if you wish to disable it, you may do so by setting `disableDynamicType` to `true` on `BTDropInUICustomization`.

 ```swift
 let uiCustomization = BTDropInUICustomization(colorScheme: .light)